emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has no sorting or content discoverability options. ❌
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

 ***
-## FlixWatch
+## Smashystream
-### Score: 15/24
+### Score: 18/26
 1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. 9 servers, but you have to select them in sites setting rather than player. ❌
+1. Has 12 servers, but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
+1. Has nice UI, feel modern, has infinite scrolling. ✔️
+1. Some servers have subs, but main is usually missing them. ⚠️
+1. It has movies, shows and anime. ✔️
+1. Has watchlists and history. ✔️
+1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does have a custom player. ✔️

+***
+## Autoembed
+### Score: 18/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 6 english and 3 non eng servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is solid, feels very modern. ✔️
+1. Site has subtitles for most content. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site does have watchlist when you signup. ✔️
+1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## Nova
+### Score: 18/26
+1. Streams load very fast. ✔️
+1. The content is 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
-1. Site is Autoembed clone so its nice. ✔️
+1. Sites UI is very clean and easy to use. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
+1. Site does have watchlists. ✔️
+1. Has recommendations on movie pages, good sorting, a random button. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## Noxe
+### Score: 18/26
+1. Some servers load fast, but main has issues sometimes. ⚠️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
-1. Has watch lists if you signup. ✔️
+1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Site does have auto-next. ✔️
+1. UI is decent but there's room for improvement. ⚠️
+1. Most players have built in subs. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has favorites and  continue watching. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## YoYoMovies
+## Mokmobi
-### Score: 15/24
+### Score: 18/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
+1. Good for both new and old content. ✔️
-1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Has 13 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. ⚠️
+1. UI is nice, feels modern and vibrant. ✔️
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
+1. Site does have watchlists. ✔️
-1. Has decent sorting options, but media discovery tools could be added. ⚠️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## SlideMovies
+## ViewVault
-### Score: 15/24
+### Score: 18/26
 1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is pretty good, feels modern, shows results as you search. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have continue watching when you signup. ✔️
+1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## Cinema Deck
+### Score: 17/26
+1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed in playback settings. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Has 5 english and 3 non eng servers, but does not auto-switch when one fails. ⚠️
+1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI has room for improvement. ❌
+1. Sites UI is good, feels very modern, shows results as you type. ✔️
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has history when you create account. ✔️
+1. Site has watch lists when you signup.  ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## Wovie
+## CorsFlix
-### Score: 15/24
+### Score: 17/26
 1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
+1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
+1. Good for both new and old content. ✔️
-1. They have 11 sources but do not auto-switch if one fails. ⚠️
+1. Has 26 english servers and 6 non eng, but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels modern, displays results as you search. ✔️
+1. UI is good, feels modern and shows results as you type. ✔️
-1. Allows adding + searching your own subtitles. ✔️
+1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
+1. Site has watchlists. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Looks good but is slow to load on mobile. ⚠️
+1. Site does not have a custom player. ❌

 ***
-## Soapy
+## Let's Stream
-### 15/24
+### Score: 17/26
 1. Streams load very fast. ✔️
 1. The content is 1080p+ and allows switching to lower quality. ✔️
 1. Finds popular things with no issue, including older content. ✔️
-1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI has room for improvement. ❌
+1. Sites UI is good, feels modern. ✔️
-1. Has built in subs for most content. ✔️
+1. Players have built in subtitles for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
+1. Site has continue watching feature + watchlists when you signup. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
+## nKiri
+### Score: 17/26
+1. Streams load very fast. ✔️
+1. The content is 1080p and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 5 sources but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Just a clone of Rive with less features and players. ⚠️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists and continue watching. ✔️
+1. Has decent sorting options, but content discovery tools or collections could be added. ⚠️
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
+## watch.inzi
+### Score: 17/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 18 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Just a clone of Rive with less features and players. ⚠️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has watchlists and continue watching. ✔️
+1. Has collection and search filters, but more content discoverability options would be nice. ⚠️
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
+## KaitoVault
+### Score: 17/26
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 4 sources but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. ⚠️
+1. Most sources include subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has continue watching. ✔️
+1. Has a random movie button, but otherwise is lacking in terms of content discoverability and sorting. ❌
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
+## ValhallaStream
+### Score: 17/26
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 8 servers, but does not auto-switch when one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is very nice, feels modern, search shows results as you type. ✔️
+1. Most sources include subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watch list when you signup, but requires google. ⚠️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

+***
 ## LookMovie
-### Score: 15/24
+### Score: 17/26
 1. 10 second wait to get to content. ❌
 1. Site is capped at 480p. ❌
 1. Good for both new and old content. ✔️